Australia: handling internal investigations

 Communicating the existence of the investigation

 The next step is for the company to communicate information internally regarding the investigation.
-It can be appropriate to issue a document preservation notice, drafted in a neutral and objective way, to all relevant personnel and, in some cases, to all staff, on a confidential basis.
+It is often appropriate to issue a document preservation notice, drafted in a neutral and objective way, to all relevant personnel and, in some cases, to all staff, on a confidential basis.
 Specific document collation requests to relevant individuals may also be needed, as well as guidance on what may and may not be discussed between company staff, or third parties, concerning the investigation.
-The company will also need to carefully consider how broadly it makes known the fact of the investigation.

 As a general rule, it is not advisable to disclose the details of the investigation in such communications, or the circumstances that have led to the investigation.
-This is for many reasons, but particularly because those communications may not be privileged, and may therefore be the subject of disclosure to third parties in the future.
-The enhanced whistleblower protections discussed above may also impact how such communications are framed.
+This is for many reasons, but particularly because those communications may not be privileged, and may therefore be the subject of disclosure to third parties in the future (discussed below).

 Conducting the investigation